JulianOzelRose/TRR-SaveMaster/README.md

 - The **Y-coordinate** represents Lara's vertical position in the game.
 Decreasing it moves her up, while increasing it moves her down.
 - The **Z-coordinate** represents Lara's depth position in the game.
 Increasing it moves her forward, while decreasing it moves her backward.
 - The **Orientation** value determines the direction Lara is facing, measured in degrees.
-- The **Room / Zone** value represents the unique room number / loaded zone that Lara/Kurtis is currently located in.
+- The **Room/Zone** value represents the unique room number/loaded zone that Lara or Kurtis is currently located in.

-It's essential that the Room number matches Lara's current coordinates; otherwise, the game will not interpret her position correctly.
+It's essential that the Room/Zone number matches Lara's current coordinates; otherwise, the game will not interpret her position correctly.
 Click "Save" in this menu to apply changes, or "Cancel" to retain Lara's current position.

 ## Using the Statistics Editor